Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 12 Desember 2024 14.26.27 UTC
+- WIB: Kamis, 12 Desember 2024 15.33.44 UTC
-- WITA: Kamis, 12 Desember 2024 15.26.27 UTC
+- WITA: Kamis, 12 Desember 2024 16.33.44 UTC
-- WIT: Kamis, 12 Desember 2024 16.26.27 UTC
+- WIT: Kamis, 12 Desember 2024 17.33.44 UTC

 Kutipan Inspiratif:
-"Nature is just enough; but men and women must comprehend and accept her suggestions."
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

-Kategori: nature
+Kategori: success